-At the start of each engagement, Program Leaders would introduce the primary injury prevention themes the class would be focusing on for the day.
-After introductions, Program Leaders would ask students to volunteer and lead the class in a warm up exercise.
-By doing so, students were able identify and classify exercises within the four major themes, as well as practice leadership and communication skills.
-After several students had the opportunity to serve as coaches for the class, Husky Move would then transition to the primary drills, games, or activities specified in the weekly lesson plan.
+At the start of each engagement, Program Leaders introduced the primary physical literacy skills the class would be focusing on for the day.
+After introductions, Program Leaders selected students to volunteer as coaches and lead the class in a warm up exercise.
+By being warm-up coaches, students were able identify and classify exercises within the four physical literacy themes, as well as practice leadership and communication skills.
+After several students had the opportunity to serve as coaches for the class, Husky Move would then transition to the primary drills, games or activities specified in the weekly lesson plan.